Short-Term Rental Licensing Overview

 Your local council wears multiple hats!
 It’s not just about keeping the peace; they’re also involved in shaping the legislation that governs short-term rentals, balancing the interests of all parties.

-Think about it: To maintain the peaceful atmosphere of a neighborhood, a local government may choose to restrict the number of short-term rentals in a specific area.
+Think about it: To maintain a neighborhood’s peaceful atmosphere, a local government may restrict the number of short-term rentals in a specific area.
 This approach ensures that guests have a comfortable stay without disturbing the permanent residents.
 Ultimately, it is a win-win situation for everyone involved.

 Enforcement and Penalties